-Statistics Canada, Labour Force Survey (special tabulations)
+Statistics Canada, Labour Force Survey (special tabulations).

-All four Atlantic provinces have higher rates of unemployment than the Canadian rate of 7.2%.
+All four Atlantic Provinces have higher rates of unemployment than the Canadian rate of 7.2%.
 Newfoundland and Labrador, with an unemployment rate of 16.1% has more than double the national unemployment rate.
 The unemployment rate has declined steadily throughout Canada since the mid-1990s (Figure 20).

 Major urban centres in Atlantic Canada generally show lower rates of unemployment than rural ones.
 But there are some notable differences even among some urban Atlantic health districts.
-In the urban region of Prince Edward Island, for example, the unemployment rate decreased steadily from 11.8% in 1996 to 8.8% in 2001.
-Industrial Cape Breton, on the other hand, has a very high unemployment rate (19.1% in Sydney).
+In the PEI/Urban, for example, the unemployment rate decreased steadily from 11.8% in 1996 to 8.8% in 2001.
+Industrial Cape Breton, on the other hand, has a very high unemployment rate (19.1% in Sydney).36